 What is it like to live after spinal cord injury?
 Nobody knows this like someone who’s been there!

-Talk to an SCI BC Peer Coordinator to get involved in our peer program.
-Ryan and Teri both live with Spinal Cord Injury and work in SCI BC’s Resource Centre at GF Strong Rehab.
-Our peer program is all about fun and unexpected events and activities that give you a chance to learn how others do things, have fun, and talk to people who know what it’s like to have SCI.
+Talk to an SCI BC Peer Coordinator to get involved in our Peer Program.
+Ryan and Teri both live with a spinal cord injury and work at SCI BC’s Resource Centre at GF Strong.
+Our Peer Program is all about fun and connection.
+Join us for events and activities that give you a chance to learn how others do things, try something new and talk to people who know what it’s like to have an SCI.

-Our database contains hundreds of resources relevant for people with a SCI.
-Search the database for information on topic areas such as advocacy, building and universal design, education, employment, funding, health, recreation and leisure, accessible transportation, travel and more.
-Here are some of our more popular resources:
+Our SCI Info Database contains hundreds of resources relevant for people with an SCI.
+Search the Database for information on topic areas such as advocacy, building and universal design, education, employment, funding, health, recreation and leisure, accessible transportation, travel and more.

 BC Wheelchair Basketball Society: Provides people with SCI in BC the opportunity to participate in wheelchair basketball programs.

 BC Wheelchair Sports Association: Provides opportunities for athletes with physical disabilities, and promotes wheelchair sports throughout British Columbia.

 Disability Foundation: Promotes the capacity and talents of people with disabilities through various programs, and encourages outdoor participation.

 Neil Squire Society: Uses technology, knowledge and passion to empower Canadians with physical disabilities.